 Stress changes the chemistry in your body.
 Stress can cause your body to make many hormones including adrenocorticotrophic hormone (ACTH) and parathyroid hormone (PTH).
 These hormones can impact your health in many ways.

-Specifically, these hormones change the chemistry in your urine, which is one way stress can cause kidney stones.
+Specifically, these hormones change the chemistry in your urine.
 Research has shown that stress related hormones increase urine calcium, oxalate and uric acid.
-(2) (3) High levels of calcium, oxalate or uric acid in your urine make kidney stones more likely.
+(2) (3) High levels of these compounds in your urine make kidney stones more likely.

 Stress Related Diet Changes